dust-tt/llama-ssp/README.md

 This repo implements an algorithm described in [this paper](https://arxiv.org/pdf/2302.01318.pdf) whose authors are warmly thanked for their work.

 ## Benefits and Caveats of Ssp
+In the following, the large model we try to speed up is called the `target model`, and the smaller model that helps sampling is called the `draft model`
 ### Benefits
-+ Almost identical memory footprint (since the draft model is lot smaller than the target model)
++ Almost identical memory footprint
 + Same completion quality
 + 1.5 to 3 times faster token generation
 + Relatively simple code